gereon-s/SQA_QUBO_FXarb/ReadME.md

 ## Abstract

-This project implements and evaluates a system for detecting foreign exchange (FX) arbitrage opportunities using quantum-inspired optimization techniques.
-The system formulates arbitrage detection as a Quadratic Unconstrained Binary Optimization (QUBO) problem and employs a custom Simulated Quantum Annealing (SQA) sampler for solution finding.
-Performance is benchmarked against the traditional Bellman-Ford algorithm for negative cycle detection.
+This project implements and evaluates a system for detecting FX arbitrage opportunities using quantum-inspired optimization techniques.
+The system formulates arbitrage detection as a Quadratic Unconstrained Binary Optimization (QUBO) problem and applied a custom Simulated Quantum Annealing (SQA) sampler for solution finding.
+Performance is benchmarked against the Bellman-Ford algorithm for negative cycle detection.

 **Key Contributions:**
 - Adaptive QUBO formulation with dynamic penalty scaling
 - Custom SQA implementation optimized with Numba JIT compilation
-- Comprehensive hyperparameter optimization using Optuna with time-series cross-validation
+- Comprehensive hyperparameter tuning using Optuna with time-series cross-validation
 - Statistical comparison framework between quantum-inspired and classical approaches

 ---